rivy/js.os-paths/README.md

 ##### Required Deno permissions

-##### Required Deno permissions
+###### `--allow-env` &middot; _allow access to the process environment variables_

-- `--allow-env` (allow access to the process environment variables) <br/> This module/package requires access to various environment variable to determine platform configuration (eg, location of temp and user directories).
+This module/package requires access to various environment variable to determine platform configuration (eg, location of temp and user directories).

 ## API